Mertiq/my-own-shell-application/README.md

 ## Running the tests

-Download files ,compile and run myshell
+Download files, compile and run myshell

 ## Screenshots